LadyChaos000/Contact_Buddy/README.md

 # Contact Buddy

 Contact Buddy is a Flutter application designed to manage your contacts efficiently.
 With Contact Buddy, you can add, view, update, search, and delete contacts with ease.
-This README file provides an overview of the application's features, how to set it up, and how to contribute to its development.
+This README file provides an overview of the application's features, and how to set it up.

 ## Features